 Here is a more practical definition of what should be considered fluent if English is not your first language:

--you can understand most of what it is communicate to you at a normal speed by a non-native English speaker
+-you can understand most of what it is communicated to you at a reasonable speed by a non-native English speaker

--you can communicate your opinions, thoughts and feelings in simple sentences
+-you can express your opinions, thoughts, and feelings in simple sentences

 -you can answer questions in a correct way

--most of the people listening to you are able to understand what you are saying
+-most of the people listening to you can understand what you are saying

 -you can read and understand most of the articles on this website